 - Would be returning to an environment that would ultimately trigger cravings

-Being able to fully determine between IOP vs. PHP, and the difference between IOP and PHP will present as challenging.
-There are various acronyms, letters, and overall jargon that can be confusing and difficult to understand.
-Below are a few things to consider when searching for the most ideal addiction treatment program.
+Being able to choose between IOP vs. PHP and understanding the difference between IOP and PHP can be challenging.
+Various acronyms, letters, and overall jargon can be confusing and difficult to understand.
+Below are a few things to consider when searching for the ideal addiction treatment program.

 It is also suggested that you find out if you qualify for Medicare or Medicaid because they cover specific services.
-If you are unable to do any of the above-mentioned services, you are not out of options.
-Many programs offer numerous payment plans or even allow credit card payment.
-In addition, there are several loans and grants offered by institutions, along with crowdfunding.
+You are not out of options if you cannot do any of the services mentioned above.
+Many programs offer numerous payment plans or even allow credit card payments.
+In addition, several loans and grants are offered by institutions, along with crowdfunding.

 The most important point is service setting.
 This feature of the program tends to be influenced by the following factors: